Shaurya Jagruti Shibir in Lanja: Empowering Youth with Self‑Defence, Discipline, and Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Shaurya Jagruti Shibir in Lanja about?
+What was the Shaurya Jagruti Shibir in Lanja focused on?

-It was organized by Hindu Janajagruti Samiti (HJS) to bring local youth together for structured self-defence and valour training.
-The program emphasised confidence, discipline, and civic awareness, aligning physical preparedness with ethical responsibility.
+The shibir brought local youth together for structured self-defence and valour training.
+It focused on confidence, discipline, civic awareness, and ethical responsibility.